What Does Trip Insurance Cover? We Summarize the Fine Print

 Rental Car Damage Coverage

-This collision and damage protection offered through your travel insurance is often better (and cheaper) than the rental-car-agency coverage – and it can keep rental-car issues from affecting your standard auto policy.
-Generali includes this coverage with the Premium plan and offers it as an add-on coverage with other plans.
+This collision and damage protection offered through your travel insurance is often better (and cheaper) than the rental car agency coverage – and it can keep rental car issues from affecting your standard auto policy.
+Generali offers this as an add-on coverage with all three plans.

-This isn’t insurance at all, but 24/7 travel assistance in case you lose your passport, get lost, need to know where the nearest embassy or consulate is, or fall victim to other travel mishaps.
+This isn’t insurance at all, but having a Generali travel protection plan also gives you access to a 24/7 travel assistance line in case you lose your passport, get lost, need to know where the nearest embassy or consulate is, or fall victim to other travel mishaps.
 It’s another good ally to have on your side when you travel.

-Why insurance for traveling is a good idea
+Why understanding what trip insurance covers is a good idea

 Everyone wants their vacation to be the trip of a lifetime, but there are no guarantees.
-Travel insurance is the best way to help protect your investment.
+Travel insurance is the best way to help protect your investment, and the more you understand about what can be covered and what can't, the more prepared you'll be for your trip.